Cosmographic constraints from late-time probes including fast radio bursts

 To provide consistent constraints on the cosmological parameters studied, three additional observational datasets are used to enhance the results obtained from the FRB dataset.
 The details on these datasets are presented below:

 \begin{itemize}

 \item Among the new set of experiments mapping the large scale of the Universe and characterizing the dark energy behavior in different redshifts is the Dark Energy Spectroscopic Instrument (DESI).
-DESI started its operation in 2021 and recently released new data results \cite{DESI:2025zgx,DESI:2025zpo}, based on BAO measurements carried out over three years of observations.
+DESI started its operation in 2021 and recently released new data results \citep{DESI:2025zgx,DESI:2025zpo}, based on BAO measurements carried out over three years of observations.
 The DESI collaboration aims to constrain cosmological models, particularly dark energy and neutrino masses, using over 14 million galaxies and quasars, covering the redshift range $0.1<z<4.2$.
 This dataset includes Bright Galaxy Samples (BGS), Luminous Red Galaxies (LRGs), Emission Line Galaxies (ELGs), quasars (QSOs), and Ly$\alpha$ forest measurements.
-In this work, we use the DESI DR2 Results II, which comprise 13 data points\footnote{\url{https://github.com/CobayaSampler/bao_data/tree/master/desi_bao_dr2}}, being 6 for $D_{\rm M}/r_{\rm d}$, 6 for $D_{\rm H}/r_{\rm d}$ and 1 for $D_{\rm V}/r_{\rm d}$.
+In this work, we use the DESI DR2 Results II, which comprise 13 correlated measurements\footnote{\url{https://github.com/CobayaSampler/bao_data/tree/master/desi_bao_dr2}} of $D_{\rm M}/r_{\rm d}$, $D_{\rm H}/r_{\rm d}$, and $D_{\rm V}/r_{\rm d}$.

 \item We use the Pantheon+SH0ES dataset, which contains 1550 unique astronomical sources contributing to a total of 1701 type Ia supernova light curves.
 This dataset presents a wide redshift range from $0.001<z<2.26$, enabling detailed cosmological analysis of the expansion history.
-This compilation combines improved calibration, photometry, and light-curve fitting procedures from multiple surveys \cite{Brout:2022vxf,Scolnic:2021amr,riess2022comprehensive}.
+This compilation combines improved calibration, photometry, and light-curve fitting procedures from multiple surveys \citep{Brout:2022vxf,Scolnic:2021amr,riess2022comprehensive}.

 \item We also include data from the cosmic chronometers method, consisting of 35 observational points in the redshift range $0.07<z<1.965$.
 These measurements are based on the differential age evolution of massive galaxies and provide a model-independent estimate of the Hubble parameter $H(z)$.
-Here we adopt the data points from Ref. \cite{Hu:2024big}.
+Here we adopt the data points from Ref. \citet{Hu:2024big}.